Struggling to get interviews?

 20XX–20XX

-If you’re actively pursuing professional development, or have taken courses to develop industry-specific skills, you can include this experience as continuing education on your resume.
+If you’re actively pursuing professional development or taking courses to build industry-specific skills, you can list this work as continuing education on your resume.

 EDUCATION